Fereshten/Fereshten/README.md

 ▪︎ I am currently learning Python and intend to keep doing so in order to develop my programming skills for Machine learning and Optimization.

-▪︎ You can find me in Linkedin through this link: 👇🏻
+▪︎ You can find me on Linkedin through this link: 👇🏻

 https://www.linkedin.com/in/fereshten